SERVING BOSTON

 Tenpoint

-Collective effort of violence prevention and youth reformation in church and in the larger community.
+A collective effort of violence prevention and youth reformation in churches and in the larger community.